scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### `signature` Field - Additional Information {#certsign}

-For security reasons, SCION uses a custom list of acceptable signature algorithms which is specified in the `signature` field.
-The list currently only contains the ECDSA signature algorithm (defined in {{X9.62}}) although this may be extended in future.
+The `signature` field contains information about the signature algorithm.
+Current implementations use the ECDSA signature algorithm defined in {{X9.62}}.

 The Object Identifiers (OIDs) for ECDSA are defined as `ecdsa-with-SHA256`, `ecdsa-with-SHA384`, and `ecdsa-with-SHA512` in {{RFC5758}}.

-SCION implementations MUST include support for the following ECDSA curves:
+SCION implementations MUST include support for the ECDSA curves below.
+Other algorithms or curves MAY be used in the future.

 - NIST P-256 (NISTFIPS186-4, section D.1.2.3) (named `secp256r1` in {{RFC5480}})
 - NIST P-384 (NISTFIPS186-4, section D.1.2.4) (named `secp384r1` in {{RFC5480}})